Quartz vs. Granite Kitchen Countertops

 Quartz Countertops – Cons

 Because of its engineering, quartz is quite a bit heavier than granite.
 So, installation could possibly be more expensive.
-Price-wise, it is almost identical to the cost of granite, though (depending on the quartz manufacturer).
-Thus you won’t be saving much in your budget going for this option.
 Additionally, should you have any damage occur on your quartz countertop, repairs can be more complex and costly.
 However, some quartz manufacturers do have a warranty (versus no warranty options for granite countertops).

 White quartz kitchen countertops with charcoal kitchen island and stainless steel appliances